 Holy Spirit track is co-ed and is open to grades 4-8.
 Track meets are held on Tuesdays in May at Rensselaer High School with many events represented.
 Members of the Friendship League also participate.
 The Championship meet usually takes place at the end of May.

 Students (gr.
-3-8) interested in playing an instrument receive lessons in small groups on Mondays during time periods that are flexible so that academic time is not impacted.
+3-8) interested in playing an instrument receive lessons in small groups during time periods that are flexible so that academic time is not impacted.
 The instruments involved in the school band include: Bells, Flute, Clarinet, Saxophone, Trumpet, Trombone, and Drums, as well as many background instruments.
 Instruments are available through rental or purchase.
 The school band participates in the Christmas Concert and the Spring Concert.

 Holy Spirit School puts on several drama productions depending on numbers and interest.
 Over the past several years, our third and fourth grade students have presented A Christmas Carol.
 Recent productions for our 4-8 Drama club include Mulan, Cinderella, and Annie.
 Starting with a talent show open to all K-8 students in the 2013-14 school year, we are alternating yearly between a Grades 4-8 drama production and a Talent Show.